CheeseCake87/Flask-BigApp-Structures/README.md

 # This config file is tagged to have the env variables injected.
 /app/env.config.toml

-NOTE: The env.config.toml need set like:
+NOTE: The env.config.toml should be set like:

 bigapp.init_app(main, "env.config.toml")